 The pilot light depends on a reliable source of gas or propane in order to stay lit.
 Any issues with the gas valve that supplies that gas to the flame, whether it be dirty or malfunctioning, can result in that flame going out.
 It’s also possible that your gas supply has run low or out entirely, which will also cause the flame to blow out.

 The thermocouple on your heating system is a safety device that determines whether or not your furnace pilot light is lit.
 It is positioned very close to the flame, and when lit, the pilot light tells the thermocouple to keep the gas line open.
 A thermocouple that is dirty or malfunctioning will often shut off your gas supply in error, causing the pilot light to go out and your furnace to stop working.

 Improper Venting & Airflow

 Sometimes a pilot light can go out as a result of some source of wind or air simply blowing it out.
 If this happens, there could be an issue with how your flue pipe is set up or how your system is venting.

-Annual Furnace Maintenance Is Important
+Importance of Annual Furnace Maintenance

 Annual furnace maintenance will keep your furnace working at peak performance by making sure you won’t experience a breakdown.
 An important part of our furnace tune-up is when we check the pilot light to make sure it is lit and nothing will hinder it from staying lit.